deanwampler/spark-scala-tutorial/README.markdown

 This script demonstrates the methods for reading and writing files in the [Parquet](http://parquet.io) format.
 It reads in the same data as in the previous example, writes it to new files in Parquet format, then reads it back in and runs queries on it.

 > NOTE: Running this script requires a Hadoop installation, therefore it won't work in local mode, i.e., the Activator shell `console`.
-This is why it isn the `hadoop` package.
+This is why it is in a `hadoop` sub-package.

 The key [SchemaRDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.SchemaRDD) methods are `SchemaRDD.saveAsParquetFile(outpath)` and `SqlContext.parquetFile(inpath)`.
 The rest of the details are very similar to the previous exercise.

 See the script for more details.
-Run it in Hadoop using the same techniques as for `SparkSQL9`.
+Run it in Hadoop using the same techniques as for `SparkSQL9-script.scala`.

 ## HiveSQL11

 [HiveSQL11.scala](#code/src/main/scala/sparkworkshop/hadoop/HiveSQL11.scala)

 The previous examples used the new [Catalyst](http://databricks.com/blog/2014/03/26/spark-sql-manipulating-structured-data-using-spark-2.html) query engine.
 However, SparkSQL also has an integration with Hive, so you can write HiveQL (HQL) queries, manipulate Hive tables, etc. This example demonstrates this feature.
-So, we're not using the Catalyst SQL library, but Hive's.
+So, we're not using the Catalyst SQL engine, but Hive's.

 > NOTE: Running this script requires a Hadoop installation, therefore it won't work in local mode, i.e., the Activator shell `console`.
-This is why it isn the `hadoop` package.
+This is why it is in a `hadoop` sub-package.

 Note that the Hive "metadata" is stored in a `megastore` directory created in the current working directory.
 This is written and managed by Hive's embedded [Derby SQL](http://db.apache.org/derby/) store, but it's not a production deployment option.